mdn/content/files/en-us/web/api/window/beforeunload_event/index.md

 To trigger the dialog being shown when the user closes or navigates the tab, a `beforeunload` event handler function should call {{domxref("Event.preventDefault()", "preventDefault()")}} on the event object.
 You should note that modern implementations:

-- Only show the dialog box if the frame or any embedded frame receives a user gesture or user interaction.
+- Require [sticky activation](/en-US/docs/Glossary/Sticky_activation) for the dialog to be displayed.
+In other words, the browser will only show the dialog box if the frame or any embedded frame receives a user gesture or user interaction.
+If the user has never interacted with the page, then there is no user data to save, so no legitimate use case for the dialog.
 - Only show a generic browser-specified string in the displayed dialog.
 This cannot be controlled by the webpage code.
-- Require [sticky activation](/en-US/docs/Glossary/Sticky_activation) for the dialog to be displayed.
-In other words, the browser requires a page interaction from the user for the feature to work.

 The `beforeunload` event suffers from some problems: